Balm Bench

 Juniper berry essential oil is a volatile mixture built largely from terpenes such as alpha-pinene, sabinene, myrcene, and limonene.
 That chemistry gives it a thin, mobile feel and a fast aromatic lift, but very little contribution to cushion, occlusion, or structural hold in a balm base.

 Because those terpenes oxidize more easily than a stable wax or saturated butter, heat, light, and air matter.
 Repeated hot pours or too much headspace in storage can flatten the bright top note and push the aroma duller over time.
-Since it is not a fatty carrier oil, fatty acid profile and crystallization are not the main texture story here; volatility and oxidation are.
+Since it is not a fatty carrier oil, do not expect juniper to change balm texture; watch freshness and flash-off instead.